rozza-m/Classique-EE-Config/README.md

-# pip-pip config
+# classique- config

-This is a fork of a pebble example to create a config page for Pip-Pip.
+This is a fork of a pebble example to create a config page for Classique.